 In Close up Kurdistan, documentary maker Yüksel Yavuz provides a personal account of the Turkey-Kurdistan conflict.
 Yavuz seeks out old friends and activists in Europe, Turkey and Northern Iraq.
 He shows how the lack of willingness to compromise from both the Turkish side and the Kurdish side ultimately leads to an inconceivable war.

-to an inconceivable war.
+The film is an attempt to bring Turks and Kurds closer together.
+Yavuz shows how the lack of willingness to compromise on both sides ultimately leads to an inconceivable war.
 As a result, the social and cultural diversity of Turkey, according to Yavuz, is the most significant victim of this war.